genesiscommunitysuccess/docs/docs/server/quick-euc-example.md

 Run **genesisInstall** again to install these changes.

 You now have a basic application.
 The event handler, the request server and the dataserver only provide the simplest functions, but the data is exposed so that a front end can be created and connected.
+The event handler, for example, provides very simple insert, modify and delete events.

+If you want to add validation at this stage, for example, you could edit the code to add it.